If you want to win more games in Madden 23, you need to know how to force turnovers on defense.

 In order to increase the chance of forcing a safety, you are going to want to practice your coffin corner punting.
-If you can effectively place your punts inside the five yard line, you can easily set up good safety opportunities for your defense.
+If you can effectively place your punts inside the five-yard line, you can easily set up good safety opportunities for your defense.

-Once you have your opponent’s offense pinned down inside their own five yard line, you are going to need to utilize a heavy pass rush and blitz in order to get a sack or a backfield tackle inside the end zone that will not only get you the ball back, but also net you a cool two points as well.
+Once you have your opponent’s offense pinned down inside their own five-yard line, you are going to need to utilize a heavy pass rush and blitz in order to get a sack or a backfield tackle inside the end zone that will not only get you the ball back but also net you a cool two points as well.

 There we have it, three effective ways to force turnovers in Madden 23.

-By forcing fumbles, interceptions and safeties, you’ll successfully turnover the ball more often on defense, helping to reduce your opponent’s score and give you more scoring opportunities of your own.
+By forcing fumbles, interceptions, and safeties, you’ll successfully turnover the ball more often on defense, helping to reduce your opponent’s score and give you more scoring opportunities of your own.

-Like with many sports games, the attributes of your players does make a big difference, but there are tactics you can use and risks you can take to get your offense back on the field.
+Like with many sports games, the attributes of your players do make a big difference, but there are tactics you can use and risks you can take to get your offense back on the field.